-To trigger an alarm output when an event occurs, refer to Section 5.2.4 Configuring Alarm Output to set the alarm output parameters.
+- To trigger an alarm output when an event occurs, refer to Section 5.2.4 Configuring Alarm Output to set the alarm output parameters. - The function is only supported by certain camera models.

 Trigger Recording

 Record a video when an event occurs.